-Often when our bodies and minds are exposed to the cool, dry air of winter, we are left with dry skin, colds, coughs, stress, and fatigue.
-By sticking to the warming and nourishing diet and lifestyle suggested by Ayurveda for the winter, it actually becomes a perfect time to build upon your current health, strengthen your relationships and focus inward!
+When our bodies and minds are exposed to the cool, dry air of winter, we’re often left with dry skin, colds, coughs, stress, and fatigue.
+By sticking to the warming and nourishing diet and lifestyle suggested by Ayurveda, the winter becomes a perfect time to build upon your health, strengthen your relationships, and focus inward!

 Herbs and spices are an important part of cooking throughout the winter months.
 Stick with heating herbs and spices that will boost your agni and make you feel warm inside.
 Try cumin, turmeric, and cayenne for savory dishes or even tarragon and rosemary, which are especially good on roasted root vegetables.
 If you’re in the mood for something sweet, try sprinkling a little cinnamon or ginger on baked apples.
-Better yet, sip on a cup of chai tea next to the fire, which includes several warming spices like cardamom, cloves, and nutmeg.
+Better yet, sip on a cup of chai—which includes warming spices like cardamom, cloves, and nutmeg—next to the fire.

 Supplements: Chyavanprash To Fight Colds, Turmeric To Fight Cough